Institute of International and European Affairs: Brexit Hub

 In January 2018, the Irish Times reported that the IIEA had asked the Department of Foreign Affairs in 2017 for €250,000 per annum to set up a new "Brexit Hub" office in Merrion Square to "act as a forum for sharing well-informed discussion on Brexit strategies".
 This request was declined on the basis of value for money.
-The proposed grant was to pay for new offices closer to Government Buildings and to also cover some of the €119,000 salary of the then Director General Barry Andrews, and a new Brexit Hub Director, Donal de Buitléir.
+The proposed grant was to pay for new offices closer to Government Buildings and to also cover some of the €119,000 salary of the Director General Barry Andrews, and a new Brexit Hub Director, Donal de Buitléir.

 Accounts

 IIEA published abridged accounts from 2009 to 2015 on their website.
 The Irish Charities Regulator website holds copies of the full IIEA accounts that are filed with the Companies Registration Office ("CRO"), for 2014, 2015 and 2016, which contain additional detail, particularly around the CE–Scheme, and the IIEA offices at 8 North Great George's Street.